AdamAntinoo/neocom-infinity/NeoCom-Infinity-Backend/Documentation/INDUSTRY-PROCESS.md

 process parameters.

 The fittings cannot be accessed by an identifier from the ESI endpoints.
-The only access if through the Pilot fittings list.
+The only access is through the Pilot fittings list.
 So with that set of data we get a Fitting core data, a hull type identifier and the list of modules and contents to that fit.